 - 1. Prepare all equipment and ensure all is in good condition for participant's use - 2.
-Prepare equipment for games e.g. buoys in water, rope, markers, etc. - 5.
-Brief assistants on safety, session plan, and roles for the session
+Prepare equipment for games e.g. buoys in water, rope, markers, etc. - 3.
+Check the surrounding area for any new hazards e.g. broken glass, slippery ground, fish hooks, etc. - 4.
+Identify evacuation point - 5.
+Brief assistants on safety, session plan, and roles for the session - 6.
+Welcome participants - 7.
+View participant's medical forms for any potential risks or issues - 8.
+Deliver briefing and program.